 You can see your sample ballot and learn about candidates on the Indiana Voters website.

-Click below to see or download a list of all Vote Centers in Marion County, or to download the full Vote Center Plan approved by the bipartisan Marion County Election Board on August 26, 2020.
+A list of all Vote Centers in Marion County will be available to view or download once the full Vote Center Plan is approved by the bipartisan Marion County Election Board.

 Learn about some of the measures Marion County has taken to ensure IndyVOTES securely.